NumEconCopenhagen/projects-2020-group1/dataproject/README.md

 # Data analysis project

-Our project is titled **Covid-19 from a international perspective** and is about the spread of the famous Corona virus.
+Our project is titled **Covid-19 from an international perspective** and is about the spread of the famous Corona virus.
 We use day-to-day data with following three variables: confirmed cases, recovered cases and death from covid-19 where all the data is on country level.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).